 - One approach is to subdivide a segment successively into two parts until a specified criterion is satisfied. - For instance, a requirement might be that the maximum perpendicular distance from a boundary segment to the line joining its two end points not exceed a preset threshold. - If it does, the farthest point from the line becomes a vertex, thus subdividing the initial segment into two. - The procedure terminates when no point in the new boundary segments has a perpendicular distances that exceeds the threshold.

-on extreme
+- (a) Original boundary.

-points. (c) Joining of vertices. (d) Resulting polygon.
+- (b) Boundary divided into segments based on extreme points. (c) Joining of vertices.

+- (d) Resulting polygon.